Education Research Current About VU Amsterdam NL

 Throughout the minor, you will engage in critical reflection on the tools and methods used, and explore the way digital techniques influence current research in your own discipline.

-The Digital Humanities and Social Analytics minor consists of 5 courses, making up for 30 EC.
-If you already have programming skills (students from the Bachelor’s programme Computer Science) you can choose an alternative course from a selection of Humanities and Social Science courses, after consultation with the coordinator of the minor.
+The Digital Humanities and Social Analytics minor offers 6 courses.
+In period 2 you chose 2 out of 3 electives.
+If you already have programming skills (students from the Bachelor’s programme Computer Science) you can choose an alternative course, instead of the Introduction to Python, from a selection of Humanities and Social Science courses.
+Ask the coordinator of the minor for more information.
 The last course in period 3 entails a short internship.

 Overview courses